roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 To make the most of Neovim it's useful to understand the technologies it can leverage, how the various plugins that manage these technologies relate to one another, and how they can be installed and configured.
-In this article we'll attempt to untangle the Neovim plugin spaghetti that turns Neovim into a more featureful modern editor.
+In this article, I will attempt to untangle the Neovim plugin spaghetti that turns Neovim into a more featureful modern editor.

 This article is broken up into the following sections: